weizh888/PokeAlarmWiki/Home.md

 If you are experiencing trouble with setup or other user difficulties, please see the reddit thread.

+##Command Line Arguments

+'-H', '--host' - Set web server listening host, default is 127.0.0.1

+'-P', '--port' - Set web server listening port, default is 4000

+'-l', '--location' - Location, can be an address or coordinates.
+If no locations are set, distances will always calculate as 0.

+'-L', '--locale' - Locale for Pokemon names: default is en, check locale folder for more options

+'-d', '--debug', - Debug Mode, allows extra output to console

+'-tf', '--time_fix', - Apply time_fix offset native/local times.
+Use for outdated versions of PokemonGo-Map

 ## Common Problems

 #### Unable to decode JSON object